segmentio/segment-docs/src/connections/sources/visual-tagger.md

 1. Log in to your Segment Workspace and create a Javascript Source.
 2. Copy the Analytics.js script tag which appears.
-3. Paste this tag into your website’s code within the `<head>` tag.
+3. Paste this tag into your website's code within the `<head>` tag.
-   If you’re having trouble with this step, follow the [Analytics.js Quickstart Guide](/docs/sources/website/analytics.js).
+   If you're having trouble with this step, follow the [Analytics.js Quickstart Guide](/docs/sources/website/analytics.js).
    ![Install Segment snippet on your site](images/steps-3.png)

 ### Enable the Visual Tagger integration